 ## # A tibble: 4 × 5

-## city Mean Median SD IQR
+## county Mean Median SD IQR

 ## <chr> <dbl> <dbl> <dbl> <dbl>